wandb/docs/docs/ref/python/public-api/artifact.md

  versioning is enabled, then the version ID is also tracked.
 - gs: The checksum and size will be pulled from the object metadata.
 If bucket versioning is enabled, then the version ID is also tracked.
+- https, domain matching *.blob.core.windows.net (Azure): The checksum and size will be pulled from the blob metadata.
+If storage account versioning is enabled, then the version ID is also tracked.
 - file: The checksum and size will be pulled from the file system.
 This scheme is useful if you have an NFS share or other externally mounted volume containing files you wish to track but not necessarily upload.